chain4travel/caminojs-docs/classes/common_keychain.standardkeypair.md

 # Class: StandardKeyPair

-Class for representing a private and public keypair in Avalanche.
+Class for representing a private and public keypair in Camino.
 All APIs that need key pairs should extend on this class.

 ## Hierarchy